IT Asset Retirement: Best Practices for End of Life

 How recycling vendors can integrate with these tools to streamline end-of-life processes

 A robust recycling vendor will offer integrations with both MDM and ITAM tools, further streamlining end-of-life processes.
 Using the MDM, you can automate the asset removal from the MDM and also unlock the device (for instance, Jamf can remove devices from Apple DEP).
-With an ITAM, the status of the asset can be updated to “Disposed of” – or any other chosen tag of your preference – to indicate that it’s been transferred to the recycling vendor.
+With an ITAM, the status of the asset can be updated to “Dispose” – or any other chosen tag of your preference – to indicate that it’s been transferred to the recycling vendor.
 Additionally, a certificate of destruction (COD) can be pulled in and stored in the ITAM.

 Zero-touch deployment